Silk Road Tour in Central Asia

 MONEY & COSTS:

 The Uzbek currency is called the Som (UZS).
 There are many ATMs in the cities of Uzbekistan.
-Most stores and restaurants accept credit cards, but not all.
+Most stores and restaurants accept credit cards.
 We recommend you bring at least some money in cash, preferably carrying new USD bank notes of different denominations.
 They will be easy to exchange and you will be able to pay directly with USD for some souvenirs.
-An emergency fund of around 500 USD in cash is always good to have during trips to Central Asia.

 SAFETY: